2010 Millbury tornado: Formation in Wood County & track towards Millbury

 Turning east-northeastwards, the tornado overturned multiple rail cars before moving into Metcalf Field and slamming into the Lake Township Police Department, partially destroying the building, denuding trees, and throwing cars in the parking lot, including a police vehicle that was thrown nearly ½ of a mile and another wrapped around a tree.
-At the same time, a woman, her boyfriend, and child were running towards the building in search of shelter, having seen the tornado in front of them while they were driving on SR 795.
-The woman was struck by flying debris and killed, while her boyfriend and child survived.
+At the same time, Bailey Bowman and her boyfriend Gerald Lathrop were running towards the building in search of shelter, having seen the tornado in front of them while they were driving on SR 795.
+Bailey was struck by flying debris and killed, while her boyfriend survived.
 On Moline-Martin Road, multiple airport hangars were flattened and homes were destroyed as the tornado passed.
 In one of these homes, an elderly couple were sleeping when the tornado struck, collapsing the home around them.
-The wife survived, but the husband died of his injuries during the following month.
+The wife survived, but the husband died of his injuries during the following day.
 The tornado then struck Lake High School just hours before the graduation of the Class of 2010, where multiple people huddled for shelter.
 The cafeteria and gymnasium were "totally destroyed", along with a large portion of the school's roof system.
 Multiple exterior and interior walls collapsed, and the nearby middle and elementary school also sustained significant roof damage.
 At least 8 school buses were overturned and destroyed.
 Another woman was killed here when she unwittingly drove into the tornado, having falsely believed that the tornado warning was over, leading her to drive south into Wood County and eventually the path of the tornado.
 Her daughters, following behind her, were also caught in the tornado, but survived despite both cars being destroyed.
 The tornado then crossed I-280 before downing multiple high-tension transmission towers along Pemberville Road as it approached Millbury.